greim/await.js/README.md

 ...

 await.all(proms)
-.onkeep(function(){
-  // all fetches were completed
+.onkeep(function(got){
+  got.all[0]
+  got.all[1]
+  //...
 })
 ```

 ## Chaining promises

 Promises can be explicitly chained instead of grouped.
-Here we've declared two promises, and we want to suck the output from one to the other:
+Here we've declared two promises, and we want to take the output from one and plug it into the other:

 ```
 p1 = await('foo', 'bar', 'baz')
 p2 = await('foo', 'bar', 'buz', 'qux')

-p2      p1
+p1      p2
 ===========
 foo     foo
 bar     bar
-buz     baz
+baz     buz
         qux
 ```

 What happens is that p1 can *take* p2.